OctHe/O3/README.md

 This is a simulation for the physical layer of IEEE 802.11a/g/n/ac standard.
 It includes basic signal process blocks, such as channel coding, modulation/demodulation, channel estimation.

+## Configuration of sim80211

+Before running the scripts, the configuration is needed by running in the command window of MATLAB

+    IEEE80211ac_GlobalVariables;

 ## Scripts for sim80211

 sim80211 give lots of scripts to show different types of simulation results.

-### Simulations
+### BER curve of IEEE 802.11a/g

 The simulation script can plot the curve of transmission results, such as

     simulation_BERvsSNR

+### Rician channel

+The transmission example of IEEE 802.11n/ac with time-varying Rician channel.
+The script now supports 20~MHz bandwidth

+    simulation_rician_model

-### Transceivers
+### MIMO transceiver

-trasceiver scripts give one-shot transmission of IEEE 802.11a/g standard with different channel modlels.
+Transmission example of IEEE 802.11n/ac with MIMO channel model.

-    transceiver_awgn
-    transceiver_rician

-### Tools for GNURadio

-sim80211 provides a tool to generate indicated signals of IEEE 802.11 standard.
-The files are compatible with the *file source* block for GNURadio 3.7.11.

-As an example, you can run

-    tool_preamble_to_gnuradio
+It support concurrently transmit multiple space streams.
+The TX/RX pair can support from 1 to 4.

+    simulation_multiplexing